milesmcc/shynet/GUIDE.md

 ## Updating Your Configuration

 When you first setup Shynet, you set a number of environment variables that determine first-run initialization settings (these variables start with `SHYNET_`).
 Once they're first set, though, changing them won't have any effect.
-Here's how to update their values:
+Be sure to run the following commands in the same way that you deploy Shynet (i.e., linked to the same database).

 * Create an admin account by running `docker run --env-file=<your env file> milesmcc/shynet:latest python manage.py registeradmin <your email>`.
 The command will print a temporary password that you'll be able to use to log in.